-Wondering what is self employment tax?
-Check out this article and we’ll explain what it is, how to pay it, what tax forms to use and more.
+Wondering about taxes for self-employed and what is self employment tax?
+Read this complete guide about taxes for self employed, how to pay it, what tax forms to use and more.

 Am I self employed?

-First determine if you’re self employed.
-The simple answer is, you are self-employed if you are not on a payroll with a company.
-Some indicators that you are on a payroll of another company is that you receive regular pay checks as part of your salary followed by a W2 form at the end of the year.
-If you are self employed one of the tax forms you might receive from the people or companies that you work for at the end of the year is a 1099.
-Individuals that work as independent contractors, sole proprietors, freelancers, etc are considered to be self employed.
+First, determine if you’re self-employed.
+Self-employed taxpayers are not on the payroll of a company.
+Some indicators you’re on the payroll of another company is you receive regular paychecks as part of your salary followed by a W2 form at the end of the year.
+One of the tax forms employers give self-employed workers at the end of the year is a 1099-MISC or 1099-NEC.
+Words used to describe self-employed individuals are: independent contractor, sole proprietor, gig worker, and freelancer.

-You pay self employment tax if you’re self employed.
-This is tax you pay in addition to your income tax.
-Self employment tax is also called ‘SECA’ tax, from the Self-Employed Contributions Act.
+You pay self-employment tax if you’re self-employed.
+Self-employment tax is a tax you pay in addition to your income tax.
+Self-employment tax is also known as the ‘SECA’ tax.
+The acronym comes from, Self-Employed Contributions Act.

 Self Employment Contribution Action (SECA 1954)

-The Self-Employment Contribution Act (SECA) of 1954 is a tax law that requires small business owners to pay a tax of 15.3 percent of their self employment income.
-This tax is to covers Social Security and Medicare.
-Social Security includes, Old Age, Survivors and Disability Insurance (OASDI)).
+The Self-Employment Contribution Act (SECA) of 1954 is a tax law that requires small business owners to pay a tax of 15.3 percent of their self-employment income that is different than income tax.
+This tax is to cover Social Security and Medicare.
+Social Security includes Old Age, Survivors, and Disability Insurance (OASDI)).

-When you are an employee of a company (ie you’re not self employed) you only pay half of the amount for your Social Security, Medicare, Old Age Survivors and Disability Insurance (OASDI).
-The employees employer pays the other half.
-Also, self employment taxes are automatically taken from every pay check.
-Whereas, you pay them when you do your taxes if you’re self employed.
+When you’re an employee of a company you only pay half of the amount for your Social Security, Medicare, Old Age Survivors, and Disability Insurance (OASDI).
+Your employer pays the other half by automatically taking it from your paycheck.
+Whereas, you pay 100 percent of these taxes from your earnings when you’re a self-employed taxpayer.
 This means that the SECA requires self-employed to pay both the employer and employee portions of the Federal Insurance Contributions Act (FICA) tax.
-Therefore, when we mention self employment tax we are talking about only Social Security and Medicare taxes, not income taxes.
+Therefore, when we mention self-employment tax we are talking about only Social Security and Medicare taxes, not income taxes.

-FICA tax are the contributions you make to Social Security and Medicare.
+FICA is an acronym that stands for Federal Insurance Contributions Act.
+FICA tax is the contributions you make to Social Security and Medicare.
 Therefore, when we say FICA it means the same thing as saying Social Security and Medicare.

-- On a Form 1040, for sole proprietorships you attach a Schedule C
+- On Form 1040, for self-employed, and sole proprietorships you attach a Schedule C

 - On a Form 1040 ES, also known as a Schedule SE

 IRS Form 1040 is for paying your taxes at the end of the year.
-On this form you include your 1099-MISC (for 2020, 1099-NEC) income.
-If you earned income as a sole proprietor you attached a Schedule C. Read the following article for more information on the IRS Schedule C form, What is an IRS Schedule C Form (and What You Need to Know About it).
+On this form, you include your 1099-MISC (for 2020, 1099-NEC) income.
+Attach a Schedule C to your Form 1040 if you earned income as a self employed individual, a sole proprietor, an independent contractor, or freelancer.
+Read the following article for more information on the IRS Schedule C form, What is an IRS Schedule C Form (and What You Need to Know About it).

 About Falcon Expenses